The principal reasons for updating an existing TSM scheduler are as follows:

 In the following window, check the entry for

 Node namecarefully and ensure that it matches the full

 Nodenameunder which the machine was registered for HFS TSM Backup.
 Typically this will be of the format MACHINE.DEPT or USERNAME-FREETEXT-DEPT. If you are unsure of this, but can connect and run backups manually using the TSM Backup Client, then just use the

 dsm.optoptions file here.

 Now enter the current TSM password.
 Note that this must be re-typed if you have manually updated the password from the

-Utilitiesmenu or from the IT Services Self-Registration pages, as the TSM password for the TSM scheduler service is stored separately in the Windows registry.
+Utilitiesmenu or from the HFS Portal or the IT Services Self-Registration pages, as the TSM password for the TSM scheduler service is stored separately in the Windows registry.

 With both fields completed, click